The Alpenglow 100

 35km Mandatory Gear

-Ability to carry food and fluids, ideally via running pack.
-Appropriate clothes for the conditions.
-Please see above.
-Cup or bottle for all aid station fluids, we are a 100% cupless race.
+Ability to carry food and fluids, ideally via running pack or waist pack.
+Appropriate clothes for the conditions, which can be anything from 25 degrees and sunny to 10 degrees with rain down low and even the potential for snow up high.
+Cup or bottle for all aid station fluids, we are a 100% cupless race, except for hot food items like soups and coffee.

 Poles are allowed for all Alpenglow races.